CentecNetworks/sai-plugin/README.md

 # Overview
+   The Switch Abstraction Interface(SAI) defines the API to provide a vendor-independent way of controlling forwarding elements, such as a switching ASIC, an NPU or a software switch in a uniform manner.

-This repository contains SAI implementation for Centec hardware,The SAI headers can be downloaded from https://github.com/opencomputeproject/SAI, This SAI release supports the Centec CTC8096 and CTC7148.
+   This repository contains SAI implementation for Centec switching ASICs.
+Customers can configure Centec switching ASICs by SAI APIs in SONiC or other networking OS.
+This SAI release supports the Centec CTC8096 and CTC7148.

+   This software release is Centec's contribution to the open community of its implementation of the SAI 1.3.0 as specified on the SAI Github at https://github.com/opencomputeproject/SAI.

 # Features
 | SAI Module     | Supported   | SAI Module     | Supported   |